 Use an aligner hook

 These are referred to as “outies” and can be found on Amazon.
 Clear braces can be removed with a tool that resembles a crochet hook but is specifically intended for this purpose.
-They are especially effective for those who have a strong emotional relationship with a particular person.

 6. Speak to your dentist

 If you have any doubts, call your dentist; they will assist you as much as possible, and always keep in mind that a time of practice can be really beneficial.
 At Kumra Orthodontics, our experts will assist you in practicing to improve in removing aligners.